mafiazchrisz/trading_backtest/README.md

-# trading_backtest
+# Trading Backtest Strategies
-Backtest the different trading strategies using python to analyze and visualize
+Backtest the different trading strategies using Python to analyze and visualize The first version - Backtest with 2 SMAs crossing